 - Neck Pain/Headaches

-- Physical Therapy for Knee Pain, Shoulder, Elbow, Wrist, Hand, Hip, Ankle, and Foot Disorders
+- Physical Therapy for Knee Pain, Shoulder, Elbow, Wrist, Hand, Hip, Ankle and Foot Disorders

 Third Common Misconception is You Have to Keep Going to Physical Therapy Forever

-One reason that some people are hesitant to see a physical therapist for their injuries or chronic pain is that they worry about needing treatment forever.
+One reason that some people are hesitant to see a physical therapist for their injuries or chronic pain is because they worry about needing treatment forever.
 While some cases may require long-term physical therapy, this is not usually the case.
 Oftentimes your injury will clear up in just a matter of weeks.
 That being said, your healing time will depend on the severity of the injury.

 Ultimately, the goal of physical therapy is to get you back to your daily activities with little or no pain, no matter how long that takes.
 As soon as you reach this goal, your therapist will encourage you to stop going for further sessions.
 However, your insurance company may require that you continue going even if you feel like you’re better.
 If this happens, talk with your therapist about whether it’s truly necessary for you to continue or not.